Asset Location: The Missing Piece in Your Investment Puzzle?

 1. Reassess Regularly

-Your financial situation and tax laws will change over time, so it’s important to revisit your asset location strategy periodically.
+Your financial situation and tax laws will likely change, so it’s important to revisit your asset location strategy periodically.

 The Bottom Line

 So, take a moment to review your current portfolio.
 Are you leaning too heavily on one bucket?
-If so, it might be time to rethink your strategy and start building a more balanced approach.
+If so, it might be time to rethink your strategy and build a more balanced approach.

 Advisory Services offered through Peak Asset Management, LLC, an SEC registered investment advisor.
 The opinions expressed and material provided are for general information, and they should not be considered a solicitation for the purchase or sale of any security.
 The information in this material is not intended as tax or legal advice.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This content is developed from sources believed to be providing accurate information and may have been developed and produced by a third party to provide information on a topic that may be of interest.
 This third party is not affiliated with Peak Asset Management.
 It is not our intention to state or imply in any manner that past results are an indication of future performance.
 Copyright © 2024 Peak Asset Management